 Brighton as a destination needs to be explored.
 So, depending on how long you have to spend in the city, your budget and how much dining you plan to do, you should try to explore the different neighborhoods – maybe start at the seafront and work your way inwards.
 There are so many choices that we have struggled to put together even a simple circuit for a day trip!

-As you leave the station walking down to the sea, morning coffee and a delicious cake can be had at Cocoa, Queens Road.
-Go for your seaside stroll and when you are ready for a pint and a snack try the Cask on Middle street or you could do Riddle and Finns in the Laines (breakfast, lunch or dinner).
+As you leave the station walking down to the sea, why not try one of these great breakfast or brunch options.
+Go for your seaside stroll and when you are ready for a pint and a snack try the Coach House on Middle Street or you could try Brighton’s newest restaurant which is hitting all the headlines ’64 Degrees.’

 Find it, eat it and let us know how you get on?